Juliet Trigg Johnson House

-Juliet Trigg Johnson House is a historic home located at Boonville, Cooper County, Missouri.
+Juliet Trigg Johnson House is a historic home located at Boonville, Cooper County, Missouri, United States.
 It was built between 1857 and 1860, and is a 1 1/2-story, "T"-plan, Gothic Revival style brick dwelling.
 It has flared gable roofs distinguished by returns and a centered cross gable.
 It was built by Dr. William H. Trigg as a wedding gift for his daughter, as was the Josephine Trigg Pigott House.

 It was listed on the National Register of Historic Places in 1990.